-We have a Hungarian sister town, Zsámbék, where I was had the privilege of singing in a concert int the old church ruin.
+We have a Hungarian sister town, Zsámbék, where I had the privilege of singing in a concert int the old church ruin.
 The atmosphere at night was magical.
 I really enjoy going to all of our sister towns.
 We have several friends in Zsámbék und Tök and love being greeted by people when we are walking around town.
-Unfortunately, our good friends Colette and Jean from Sorgues in the Provence past away a few years ago.
+Unfortunately, our good friends Colette and Jean from Sorgues in the Provence passed away a few years ago.
 In Grigny, our newest twinned town near Lyons, we were treated like royalty.
 We certainly hope that our cultural exchanges will soon be able to resume.
-In order to commemorate the traditional exchange over the weekend of Christ’s Ascension here in Wettenberg, which once again is being cancelled due to Covid, KuKuK will be presenting online art exhibits from artists in our Hungarian towns.
+In order to commemorate the traditional exchange over the weekend of Ascension here in Wettenberg, which once again is being cancelled due to Covid, KuKuK will be presenting online art exhibits from artists in our Hungarian sister towns.
 (We also hope that we will receive some pictures from Sorgues and Grigny.)

 Click here to return to "Interviews und mehr".

 As I already mentioned in a previous article, I lived in southern California for about four years before coming to Europe.
 Most people can’t understand me when I say that I didn’t really like it there.
-It was too crowded for me and I missed the four seasons.
+It was too crowded and I missed the four seasons.
 It just wasn’t meant for me.

 I was in my mid-twenties and wanted to make a new start with my life.
 I decided to go on a European adventure, seeing that French and Spanish had been my major subjects in college.
 I had about a year and a half to prepare for the trip.
 I didn’t have much money, so I worked to save up enough to cover my travel, accomodation and food expenses.